michaeljclark/llvlir/spec/llvlir.md

 - vector register
 - mask register

-Intputs are specified as a delta to the operation that outputs their value.
+Inputs are specified as a delta to the operation that outputs their value.
 Deltas are specific to each register type so are incremented whenever a new output for a specific register type is encountered.
 This ensures inputs can only refer to their type.
-Initial values or input terminals are the typed constants, memory loads and move instructions.
+Initial values or input terminals refer to typed constants, memory loads and move instructions.
 Pointer arithmetic and indexed loads and stores exists to trace pointers and convert their difference back into integers registers.
 Outside pointer values can be cast to addresses with